Abe: Japan's shrinking population not burden but incentive

 Abe welcomed the decision, expressed confidence in his hand-picked central bank chief, Governor Haruhiko Kuroda, and vowed to work with the BOJ.

-"The government and the BOJ will work as one in close coordination to accelerate 'Abenomics'," he said, answering questions after his speech.
+"The government and the BOJ will work as one in close coordination to accelerate 'Abenomics'," he said.

 "We haven't escaped from deflation yet.
 I believe we can make steady progress toward escaping from it."